skmuddamsetty/micro-services-projects/blog_v2/Readme.md

 k describe deployment depl_name

-# rollout and restart a deployment
+# rollout and restart a deployment.
+This is to push a code change.
+Before rolling out build an image with updated code

 k rollout restart deployment depl_name